Introducing Cumulus Linux

-To implement various Cumulus Linux features, Cumulus Networks has forked various software projects, like CFEngine,
+Cumulus Networks has forked various software projects, like CFEngine,

-Cumulus Networks has also developed and released new applications as open source.
 The list of open source projects is on the open source software page.

 Hardware Compatibility List

-You can find the most up-to-date hardware compatibility list (HCL) here.
+You can find the most up to date hardware compatibility list (HCL) here.
 Use the HCL to confirm that your switch model is supported by Cumulus Networks.
 The HCL is updated regularly, listing products by port configuration, manufacturer, and SKU part number.